-- Firmware Upgrade Available: A firmware update is available for this device. - .
-System Reboot Occurred: This router has rebooted.
+- Firmware Upgrade Available: A firmware update is available for this device. - System Reboot Occurred: This router has rebooted.
 This depends on NTP being enabled and available to report the correct time. - Unrecognized MAC Address: Used with the MAC monitoring lists.
 An alert is sent when a new unrecognized MAC address is connected to the router. - WAN Device Status Change: An attached WAN device has changed status.
-The possible statuses are plugged, unplugged, connected, and disconnected. - Configuration Change: A change to the router configuration. - Login Failure: A failed login attempt has been detected. - VPN Tunnel Goes Down: Sends an alert when a VPN tunnel goes down. - Feature License Expiration: Sends an alert when a feature license is about to expire. - Full System Log: The system log has filled.
+The possible statuses are plugged, unplugged, connected, and disconnected. - Configuration Change: A change to the router configuration. - Login Success: A successful login attempt has been detected. - Login Failure: A failed login attempt has been detected. - · Account Locked: The account has been locked due to excessive failed login attempts. - IP Address Banned: The IP address has been blocked due to excessive failed login attempts. - VPN Tunnel Goes Down: Sends an alert when a VPN tunnel goes down. - Feature License Expiration: Sends an alert when a feature license is about to expire. - Full System Log: The system log has filled.
 This alert contains the contents of the system log. - Recurring System Log: The system log is sent periodically.
 This alert contains all of the system events since the last recurring alert.
 It can be scheduled for daily, weekly and monthly reports (Frequency).
 You also choose the Time you want the alert sent.